Preview

 Abstract

-Post-COVID syndrome, known as Long COVID, is characterized by prolonged systemic inflammation and vascular dysfunction, particularly in individuals with arterial hypertension.
-MicroRNAs, such as miR-155 and miR-28, are regarded as potential molecular markers of these pathological conditions.
-This study aimed to evaluate the expression patterns of miR-155 and miR-28 in patients with Long COVID depending on the presence of hypertension, and to investigate their associations with markers of inflammation and vascular impairment.
+Post-COVID syndrome, known as long COVID, is characterized by prolonged systemic inflammation and vascular dysfunction, particularly in individuals with arterial hypertension.
+MicroRNAs, such as miR-155 and miR-28, are regarded as potential molecular markers of this pathological condition.
+This study aimed to evaluate the expression patterns of miR-155 and miR-28 in patients with long COVID depending on the presence of hypertension, and to evaluate their associations with markers of inflammation and vascular impairment.
 A total of 102 patients were examined at least four weeks after recovery from COVID-19.
-Two groups were formed: patients with hypertension (50 individuals) and without (52 individuals).
-Plasma levels of miR-155 and miR-28 were measured using reverse transcription quantitative polymerase chain reaction.
-Statistical and correlation analyses were performed.
-The results demonstrated that patients with hypertension exhibited elevated expression of miR-155 and reduced levels of miR-28, accompanied by increased concentrations of inflammatory markers such as C-reactive protein, interleukin-6, B-type natriuretic peptide, and fibrin degradation products.
+Two groups of patients were formed, i.e., individuals with or without arterial hypertension (respectively, 50 and 52 subjects).
+Plasma levels of miR-155 and miR-28 were measured using reverse transcription quantitative PCR.
+General statistical and correlation analyses were performed.
+The results demonstrated that patients with hypertension exhibited elevated expression of miR-155 and reduced levels of miR-28, along with increased concentrations of inflammatory markers such as C-reactive protein, interleukin-6, B-type natriuretic peptide, and fibrin degradation products.
 In contrast, normotensive patients showed more stable biomarker profiles.
-These findings suggest that miR-155 and miR-28 reflect the degree of inflammatory and vascular activation in Long COVID.
+These findings suggest that miR-155 and miR-28 reflect the degree of inflammatory and vascular activation in long COVID.
 The association between hypertension and dysregulation of these microRNAs highlights their potential utility for risk stratification and post-infection monitoring in affected individuals.

 About the Authors